Frances Farmer Will Have Her Revenge on Seattle

 "Frances Farmer Will Have Her Revenge on Seattle" is a song by the American rock band Nirvana, written by vocalist and guitarist Kurt Cobain.
 It is the fifth song on their third and final studio album, In Utero, released in September 1993.

 The song's title and lyrics reference the American actress Frances Farmer, a native of the band's adopted hometown of Seattle, Washington, who struggled with mental health issues, caused by an overly controlling mother, and faced involuntary commitment several times in her life, which she claimed led to her suffering from systematic abuse.
 Nirvana biographer Michael Azerrad referred to Farmer as the "patron martyr" of Cobain and his wife, Courtney Love, who identified with her in part because they saw parallels between her mistreatment by the media and their own struggles with the press.

-Early history
+Background

 "Frances Farmer Will Have Her Revenge on Seattle" was written in 1992.
 The band's drummer, Dave Grohl, recalled hearing it for the first time during a rehearsal in his basement that year and realizing that the band would soon be recording a new album.
 According to bassist Krist Novoselic, it was brought to the band "pretty intact," although the "lyrics were left for last."

-Several studio versions of the song, all instrumental, were recorded in 1992.
-The first was recorded by Barrett Jones at Laundry Room Studios in Seattle on April 7, 1992.
-Three other takes were recorded by Jack Endino at Word of Mouth in Seattle in October 1992.

-In Utero

-The final studio version was recorded by Steve Albini at Pachyderm Studio in Cannon Falls, Minnesota in February 1993, and was released on In Utero in September 1993.

-Post-In Utero

-The song was performed for the first time live on April 9, 1993, at the Bosnian Rape Victim Benefit show at the Cow Palace in San Francisco, California.

-The final live performance was on February 25, 1994, at Palatrussardi in Milan, Italy.